Shruthi-Nadigoti/File_Uploader_pybossa/README.md

 ```

-  - In pybossa/importers/importer.py file make some changes to the constructor as below code

-  - create a directory called "local_upload_directory" in pybossa/uploads directory
-  - In pybossa/importers/importer.py file add below line of code to the constructor
+  - In pybossa/pybossa/importers/importer.py file add below line of code to the constructor
     ```
         frg=""
     ```